PiCAT Practice Test 2024 Study Guide (UPDATED)

 Test Language English

-In order for the scores to be a good measure of your qualification, they must be accurate.
+The scores must be accurate to be a good measure of your qualifications.
 Following the instructions below will help increase the accuracy of your scores.

 You should not look up answers to test questions or obtain answers from others, as your final score will not represent your true abilities.
-Use only your own knowledge to answer the questions—do not use unauthorized assistance.
-As you take the test, you should have a pencil and scratch paper in front of you for any figuring you need to do.
-Any other materials should NOT be used, including reference books, internet sources, a calculator, and other such help.
+Use only your knowledge to answer the questions—do not use unauthorized assistance.
+As you take the test, you should have a pencil and scratch paper before you for any figuring you need to do.
+Any other materials, including reference books, internet sources, a calculator, and other such help, should NOT be used.

 Exam Content